New Adobe Express PDF features.

 New PDF quick actions.

-Here’s a summary of the new PDF features available for you to use from right within the Creative Cloud Express home tab:
+Here’s a summary of the new PDF features available for you to use from right within the Adobe Express home tab:

 Edit text & images